benmvp/slides/2020/qconplus/mixins-hooks.md

 </div>

 NOTES:
+_[13 minutes]_

 - Render props have actually always existed in React
-  * And they still do now
+  * And they still do now, actually
+  * But they were popularized by Michael Jackson from React Training
+  * As a superior replacement of HOCs
-  * But they became popular as an alternative to HOCs right around when React 16 was released (September 2017)
+  * This was right around when React 16 was released (September 2017)

 /////
 <!-- .slide: data-background="url(../../img/mixins-hooks/basketball-hoop-brandi-redd-z_UJ6FhVJZI-unsplash.jpg) no-repeat center" data-background-size="cover" -->